Explainable Severity ranking via pairwise n-hidden comparison: a case study of glaucoma: Related Works

-As for comparison tasks, siamese networks constitute the primary architecture choice in the literature.
+\textit{Severity Pairwise Comparison/Ranking:} As for comparison tasks, siamese networks constitute the primary architecture choice in the literature.
 A siamese network is composed of two identical sub-networks with shared weights, each of which includes two consecutive modules: a feature extractor \cite{He2015DeepRL, Dosovitskiy2020AnII, Simonyan2014VeryDC} and a ranking module \cite{ltrbygd, listrank}.
 Previous studies make use of siamese networks for diverse comparison tasks, including rating urban appearance images \cite{Dubey2016DeepLT}, analyzing the ranking of burst mode shots of a scene \cite{Chang2016AutomaticTF}, and evaluating videos based on skill levels \cite{Doughty2017WhosBW}.
 Most relevant to our work, Peng Tian \cite{ROP2022} compares the efficiency of comparison and classification model for the retinopathy of prematurity (ROP) dataset.
 Li et al.~\cite{SimSiamese2020} use multiple variants of siamese nets to evaluate continuous ROP severity.
+So far, the current paradigm of ranking via comparison involves a regressor that maps input features to a severity score.
+By comparing pairs of scores, it then decides which sample has a higher rank.
+Single-score comparison does not truly encapsulate the essence of ``comparison'' since the evaluation of severity relies on multivariate criteria and characteristics.
+For instance, ophthalmologists assess the condition of glaucoma based on not just CD-ratio but also on disc contour shape, vessel position, and various other factors, for arriving at the final clinical disposition.